bvreede/OAmonitoring/README.md

 - Adjust the column names in the section 'renaming columns ...', to reflect those used in your source files.
 - In the `upw_api` function, adjust the email address to reflect the current user;
 - In the 'unpaywall' section of 'OA labelling', choose 'api' or 'csv' for the variable `api_csv`, depending on whether you want to load existing unpaywall data ('csv'), or re-run the unpaywall analysis via their api ('api')

+## Wishlist
+- Test the sources for quality
+- Consider making a table that would allow user to input column names.
+E.g. title = 'Title of the contribution in original language-2'; this way, that information does not have to be hard coded but can be provided by a user less comfortable in R.